SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 <details>
 <summary>There is great potential in combining data from diverse fields, called domains.</summary>
+Information from different domains is necessary to execute the following example order.
 "Alexa, turn the heating on if I am in home office, if it has less than 18 degrees celsius and if the kilowatt hour energy costs less than x Euro".
 What if the thermometer only provides data in Fahrenheit?